 Getting Around Telluride

 The best way to get around Telluride is on foot.
-Because the town is literally one large ski resort, anything you could possibly need -- shops, cafés, restaurants, hotels -- is just a short walk away.
-However, if the chilly winter weather makes walking less-than-pleasant, the town does offer free shuttle service and gondola rides to and from the slopes.
-Getting into Telluride is a bit more difficult: The closest major airport -- the Colorado Springs Airport (COS) -- is approximately 300 miles east of town.
-The Telluride Regional Airport (TEX) is much closer -- about five miles west of the village -- but flights here are limited.
-No matter which airport you choose, you'll need a car to get into Telluride.
+Because the town is literally one large ski resort, anything you could possibly need – shops, cafes, restaurants, hotels – is just a short walk away, but if the chilly winter weather makes walking less-than-pleasant, the town does offer free shuttle service and gondola rides to and from the slopes.
+If you're interested in exploring the outdoors in the offseason, you may want to rent a car (preferably one with four-wheel drive) or use a ride-hailing service to get to spots outside of town.
+Gondola service, however, is available during the summer months.

-For many Telluride visitors, a gondola ride is one of the most memorable parts of the trip.
+For many Telluride visitors, a gondola ride is one of the most memorable parts of their trip.
 These 13-minute rides between Telluride and Mountain Village offer spectacular views of the resort and the surrounding San Juan Mountains.
 And the best part: The gondola is free.
-It runs every day of the week, although hours of operation may vary depending on the season.
+It runs every day of the week in the summer and winter, although exact hours of operation may vary.

 Throughout the year (including when Telluride's gondola is not in operation), travelers can rely on the area's shuttle service.
 Galloping Goose buses, which are free to ride, run a loop around Telluride every 20 minutes from 7 a.m. to midnight.
 These buses make stops at major sites like Town Park.
 An additional complimentary shuttle called Dial-A-Ride is available for getting around Mountain Village in summer and winter, but, as its name implies, visitors must call in advance to use this service.
 Its operating hours are between 6:30 and 12:30 or 2:30 a.m.